Starwarsfan2099/Python-Hash-Cracker/README.md

 #Examples:

-Hashcrack with a worddlist and verbose mode:
+Hashcrack with a wordlist and verbose mode:

 ./Hash-Cracker.py -h 7406e17d2e30b05b7220a800fad53a22 -t md5 -w Wordlist.txt -v